Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Introduction

-A second area for improvement in current surgical workflow analysis and Endoscopic Vision benchmarks, closely related to the first, concerns the exploitation of the hierarchical complementarity among different visual perception tasks in Endoscopic Vision.
-Initially, some benchmarks treat recognition tasks such as phases recognition~(\cite{stauder2016lapchole}) and action recognition~(\cite{bawa2021saras_esad,sharghi2021avos}) as isolated entities rather than interdependent components of a cohesive surgical process.
-For example, as shown in Table~\ref{tab:datasets}, the LapChole dataset~(\cite{stauder2016lapchole}) focuses on the sole prediction of surgical phases in traditional Laparoscopic Surgeries (LS), the CATARACTS dataset~(\cite{alhajj2019cataracts}) initially focused only on tool presence recognition in Cataract Surgery (CS), and the JIGSAWS~(\cite{jigsaws}), LRSAO~(\cite{sharghi2020lrsao}), ESAD~(\cite{bawa2021saras_esad}) and RARP45~(\cite{amsterdam2022rarp45}) benchmarks only study gestures and actions in either RAS data or Robot-Assisted Surgical Training (ST) data.
+A second area for improvement in current SWA benchmarks concerns the exploitation of the hierarchical complementarity among different visual perception tasks.
+Initially, some benchmarks treat single recognition tasks such as phases recognition~(\cite{stauder2016lapchole}) or action recognition~(\cite{bawa2021saras_esad,sharghi2021avos}) as isolated tasks rather than interdependent components of a cohesive surgical process.
+Similarly, multi-task benchmarks focus on a few levels of visual understanding, like one video-level task with several frame-level presence tasks~(\cite{endonet-cholec80, nwoye2021rendezvous}), or multiple video-level tasks with no spatial localization~(\cite{misaw}), rather than tackling multiple levels in the visual, temporal, and spatial dimensions.